 People can be disqualified from obtaining a licence for a various reasons.
-Any person who is found guilty or drink driving or drug driving will have their licence cancelled and be disqualified from driving for a fixed period of time.
+Any person who is found guilty of drink driving or drug driving will have their licence cancelled and be disqualified from driving for a fixed period of time.
 You can also become disqualified by traffic infringement notice.

 A person who is disqualified from obtaining a licence is unable to drive during the period of disqualification and cannot drive until they have successfully applied for a new licence.
+Otherwise the person will be charged with Disqualified Driving.

 Pursuant to s 30(1) of the Road Safety Act 1986 (Vic) (“the Act”), a person must not drive a motor vehicle on a highway during a period of disqualification from obtaining a licence or permit.

-The Elements of driving disqualified
+The Elements of Driving Disqualified

 The prosecution must prove each of the following four elements beyond a reasonable doubt for an accused to be found guilty of this offence.